 In fact, I have to share some examples from my own family with you.
-My youngest child (who has been homeschooled since the beginning) is now 17 years old.
-From the time she was about 12 until she was 17, she served as assistant to an art teacher in classes for children from kindergarten through about third grade.
-My daughter is a little bit shy, but she loves art and she loves children, and the combination of the two made her look forward to helping in those art classes for quite a few years!
+My youngest child (who has been homeschooled since the beginning) is now 18 years old.
+From the time she was about 12 until she was 17, she served as an assistant to an art teacher in classes for children from kindergarten through about third grade.
+My daughter is a bit of an introvert, but she loves art and she loves children, and the combination of the two made her look forward to helping in those art classes for quite a few years!
 In fact, the art teacher was sad to see her go when she started her first “real” job and was no longer available to help teach the art classes.

 And yes, that’s right.
 My poor unsocialized homeschooler started working at her first real job.
 (Haha!)
 She now works a couple of days a week at a locally-owned health food store.
 Because it’s a small store, she often has to work alone.
 She’s had to learn about many products, their uses, and where they’re found in the store.
 She has to talk with customers to find out what they need and to show them where to find products.
 She helps customers of all ages from teenagers to adults to elderly people, and she handles all of them very well.

-She also helps teach children’s classes at our church, babysits on a regular basis, and fills in for the youth Sunday school teacher.
+She also works in the sound booth at our church with a couple of other teenagers, babysits on a regular basis, and fills in for the youth Sunday school teacher.
 And the truth is, being homeschooled is what allows her to do many of these things!
 Homeschooling allows her to build time into her schedule to handle these responsibilities.